Edward W. Carmack: Death and legacy

 On November 9, 1908, Carmack attempted to shoot his publishing and political rival, Duncan Brown Cooper, attempting to act preemptively after Cooper threatened him over the content of anti-Cooper editorials Carmack had published.
 Carmack missed Cooper but wounded Cooper's son Robin, who returned fire and killed Carmack.

 Carmack's remains were returned to Columbia, and he was buried in its Rose Hill Cemetery.

 Perhaps in large measure because of the spectacular and violent nature of his death, Carmack was memorialized by the Tennessee state legislature.
 They commissioned a large bronze statue of Carmack, which was erected on the grounds of the Tennessee State Capitol building and stood there until May 2020.
 The bronze statue was designed by Nancy Cox-McCormack in 1924 (dedicated in 1927), and engraved with several quotes from Carmack on its surroundings and pedestal.

 Because of Carmack's support for lynching, the statue has long caused tension in Nashville.
-A commission suggested replacing Carmack's statue with Davy Crockett.
-The statue was torn down by George Floyd protesters on May 30, 2020.
+A commission suggested replacing Carmack's statue with one of Davy Crockett.
+The Carmack statue was torn down by George Floyd protesters on May 30, 2020.

 For many years the public library on Hartsville Pike (Hwy 25E) in Gallatin, Tennessee, was named in his honor.
 When a new public library was opened in 2008 in downtown Gallatin, local authorities decided against naming it for him.
 There still remains a street in Columbia, Tennessee, named in his honor.